 TAB view can easily be accessed by any user/schema of the database through its public synonym.
-Along with the TAB view, Oracle engine also creates its public synonym with the same name which provides the secure access to the TAB view to any schema in the database.
+Moreover along with the TAB view, Oracle engine also creates its public synonym with the same name.
+Which provides the secure access to the TAB view to any schema in the database.

 What is the structure of the TAB view?

 TAB view consists of three columns, TNAME, TABTYPE, and CLUSTERID.
-First two columns are of VARCHAR2 type and hold the name of the database object and their types while the third column is of NUMBER type and holds the Cluster ID of the cluster if you have created any in your schema.
+First two columns are of VARCHAR2 type and hold the name of the database object and their types.
+Meanwhile the third column is of NUMBER type and holds the Cluster ID of the cluster if you have created any in your schema.